mr-mongo/MDTI/Content-Hub/MDTI-Intel-Reputation/README.md

 ### MDTI-Intel-Reputation v1.0.1
-This applies Secure Inputs to the MDTI-Base and each HTTP REST action.

-Also removes the unnecessary `Reset_host_variable` and `Reset_IP_Variable` actions.
+Updated with Secure Inputs for HTTP REST and Secure Output for MDTI-Base actions and removes the unnecessary `Reset_host_variable` and `Reset_IP_Variable` actions.

 You can deploy this ARM template using the `Deploy to Azure` button below, or create a new version of the MDTI-Base Template spec directly with the raw contents of this ARM template (*MDTI-Intel-Reputation is the Template spec resource ending with `pl-5hy7tcxoxn4zk`*).